f5devcentral/f5-agility-labs-nginx/docs/class10/module3/lab1/lab1.rst

    * Developper Portal

-      * Check the box "Also publish API to developper portal"
+      * Check the box "Also publish API to developper portal" - **This will push documentation in Developer Portal**
       * Portal Proxy Hostname : dev.sentence.com
       * No Category